BaslaelWorkineh/MeTTa_vscode_extension/README.md

 # Metta Language Support

-This extension provides syntax highlighting, formatting, and file icons for the Metta programming language.
+This extension provides syntax highlighting, formatting, and file icon(only for MeTTa not for others though) for the Metta programming language.

 ## Features

 - Syntax highlighting for Metta language
 - Document formatting for Metta files
-- Custom file icons for `.metta` files
+- Custom file icon for `.metta` files (I only added 1 icon for MeTTa.
+I will add others later if necessary)

 ## Installation